SB01 Manual Superlative™

 The SAW slider controls the amount of sawtooth wave that is mixed in.

 The SUB OSC slider controls the amount of sub-oscillator that is mixed in.
-The sub-oscillator is a waveform that is divided in half from the main oscillator and will thus follow the pitch.
-Using the SUB OSC switch, the sub oscillator can be set to:
+The sub-oscillator is divided down from the oscillator and will thus be exactly one or two octaves lower than the VCO pitch.
+Using the ’SUB OSC switch, the output can be set to:

-• A square wave one octave below the main oscillator
+• A square wave one octave below

 • A square wave two octaves below